 - Passion Fruit Concentrate.
 The concentrate is the puree with the water removed.
 So for this recipe I added an equal amount of water to the concentrate before combining it with the other ingredients.
 See the recipe notes if you're using passion fruit puree instead of concentrate.

-Measure out the passion fruit puree and the water and then place them in a 4-quart saucepan and whisk together.
+Step 1: Measure out the passion fruit concentrate and the water and pour them into a 3 or 4-quart saucepan and whisk together.

-Separate the egg yolks into a glass container with two whole eggs.
-Store the leftover egg whites in a glass container with a lid.
+Step 2: Separate the egg yolks into a glass container with two whole eggs.
+Store the leftover egg whites in the refrigerator in an airtight glass container.

-Strain the curd through a fine-mesh strainer to remove any solids (little bits of cooked eggs and the zest) so it is extra smooth.
+Step 6: Strain the curd through a fine-mesh strainer to remove any solids (little bits of cooked eggs) so it is extra smooth.

 What To Do With Passion Fruit Curd

-You can use the passion fruit curd as the star ingredient in different desserts including:
+You can use passion fruit curd as the star ingredient in different desserts including:

 - Passion Fruit Tart